 13. Wirehaired Vizsla breed needs regular grooming

 Make sure to groom your dog every 4 to 8 weeks.
 You need to clip the nails, check the coat and the skin.
 It’s better to leave the regular grooming to a professional.

 These dogs value company.
 If you decide to make one of these beautiful canines a part of your family, you need to make sure that you pay enough attention to them.
 You need to try and take the vizsla with you on your vacations too.

 Make sure your dog’s ears are cleaned once a month.
 The lack of ear care may lead to unfortunate consequences.
-Ask your veterinarian for ear cleaning tips if you want to save money on the monthly visits.
+Ask your veterinarian for ear-cleaning tips if you want to save money on monthly visits.

 A wirehaired vizsla is a wonderfully beautiful dog that can become an important member of your family.
 If you want to make its life long and healthy, you need to make sure that the dog is properly groomed and taken care of.